Tracardi/tracardi-api/manual/en/docs/flow/actions/hubspot_get_company_action.md

-# Update contact from HubSpot plugin
+# Get company from HubSpot plugin

-This plugin updates a contact from HubSpot, based on provided data.
+This plugin gets a company from HubSpot, based on provided company Id.

 ## Input
 This plugin takes any payload as input.